GREAT LINFORD HISTORY

 Prichard's manor house

-In 1688 Sir William Prichard decided that he needed a house of more contemporary design, and so ordered the demolition of the old medieval manor, selecting a new site facing west.
-The work was finished around 1690 by a builder named Richard Atterbury of Newport Pagnell, who had also built the church of St. Mary Magdelene at Willen.
-Atterbury reused some material from the old manor house, but unfortunately we have no surviving account of the design Prichard stipulated and the house has undergone so many subsequent phases of extension and refurbishment that it is difficult to untangle the architectural history, though the elaborate front doorcase may well be a surviving part of Prichard’s manor.
+The initial construction appears to have been completed by 1680, but there was a further round of construction circa 1690 that may be related to the manor by a builder named Richard Atterbury of Newport Pagnell, who had also built the church of St. Mary Magdelene at Willen.
+Unfortunately, we have no surviving account of the design Prichard stipulated and the house has undergone so many subsequent phases of extension and refurbishment that it is difficult to untangle the architectural history, though the elaborate front doorcase may well be a surviving part of Prichard’s manor.
 We can however surmise that the house originally consisted of two stories plus attics and was one room deep, with cross windows and a steep pitched hipped roof, meaning there were four sloping sides.
-The later addition circa 1725 of the two Pavilions to the manor park landscape may well provide a clue as to the original core manor house design, as it seems reasonable to suppose they would have been built in a complimentary style.
+The later addition of the two Pavilions to the manor park landscape may well provide a clue as to the original core manor house design, as it seems reasonable to suppose they would have been built in a complementary style.

-After the death of Sir William Prichard in 1704, the manor passed by inheritance to the Uthwatt Family, first Richard and then Thomas.
-It was Thomas who oversaw substantial alterations circa 1720-1750, first with the construction of the Pavilions and then the extension of the manor house with the addition of the two wings.
-This may have been in two phases, circa 1740-50, with first the east wing, then the west.
-This west wing contains the “Great Room”, intended as a high-ceilinged ball-room, but as symmetry was all the rage at the time of construction, the windows and the door at the front of this wing are actually bricked up, the glass and frames included only to ensure that both wings are mirror images of each other.
+After the death of Sir William Prichard in 1704, the manor passed by inheritance to the Uthwatt Family, first Richard and then Thomas, though exactly who commissioned which work and in what order is uncertain.
+The pavilions have been speculatively dated between 1720-1731, with the wings to the manor house occurring in two phases, first the north wing with its butler's pantry, brewhouse and bakehouse, then the wing to the south.
+This south wing contains the “Great Room”, intended as a high-ceilinged ball-room, but as symmetry was all the rage at the time of construction, the windows and the door at the front of this wing are actually bricked up, the glass and frames included only to ensure that both wings are mirror images of each other.

 Picture